Autofiction

-Illusions of Memory is Marc Zimmerman's series of autofiction volumes (related life-based but fiction-tending stories and sequences based on events, adventures, imaginings dreams, and fantasies organized into novel-like structures) touching on Jewish, African, and Italian American, but above all Mexican/Chicano, Latin and Central American as well as U.S. and island Puerto Rican themes in the course of the author’s life.
-Books are grouped in three cycles—I. Narratives organized by theme, ethnicity, etc. cutting across various time periods; II. sequential narratives from his birth through his forty-first year (now complete); and III. sequential narratives planned to cover the undetermined remaining forty-plus years starting in 1980 (to be developed).
+Illusions of Memory is Marc Zimmerman’s series of autofiction volumes (related life-based but fictionalized stories and sequences presenting events, adventures, relations, imaginings dreams, and fantasies organized into novel-like structures) touching on Jewish, African, and Italian American, but above all Mexican/Chicano, Latin and Central American as well as U.S. and island Puerto Rican themes in the course of the author’s life.
+Books are grouped in three cycles—I. Narratives organized by theme, ethnicity, etc. cutting across various time periods; II.
+Sequential narratives from his birth through his forty-first year (now complete); and III. sequential narratives planned to cover the undetermined remaining forty-plus years starting in 1980 (to be developed).

 The Short of it All (1940s-2017)